edatastyle/windows-security-firewall-defense/README.md

 * Configuration information
 * Security events and warnings

-The application is intended for both everyday Windows users and developers/security enthusiasts who want a convenient way to inspect and manage firewall-related information.
+The application is intended for everyday Windows users, system administrators, developers, and security enthusiasts who want a convenient way to inspect and manage firewall-related information.

 ---